johnytex/bloggen/README.md

-# BlogGen - A simple static blog generator
+# Bloggen - A simple static blog generator

 Bloggen is a simple static blog generator written in Python.